 - Access to safe and affordable contraceptives

-- Decision whether and when to have children and the desired number to have abortion
+- The decision whether and when to have children and the desired number to have an abortion

 - Health care and information about STIs and AIDS;

 - That husband should not lend a helping hand to their wives in the house chores.